Research Theme

 with J Heo, M Wicker, A Weller.

 Explanations are indispensable for avoiding learning of nuisance features or for label efficiency.
-We studied robustness (such as adversarial or certified-robustness learning) methods for learning from explanation constraints and found them to consistently and drastically out-perform existing methods that regularise using an interpretability tool.
+We studied robustness (such as adversarial or certified-robustness learning) methods for learning from explanation constraints and found them to consistently and drastically out-perform existing methods that regularise using an interpretability tool. - Human-in-the-loop Mixup

 UAI 2023 [pdf]